Thousands of Nursing Home Staff Call for Pandemic Payment to be ExpeditedTuesday October 11, 2022

 11th October 2022: Over 2,000 letters from private and voluntary nursing home staff across the country are being delivered to the Department of Health calling for the Covid19 Pandemic Payment to be expedited.
 Nine months after it was announced by Government, 40,000 staff from nursing homes that were on the Covid19 frontline are still to receive the payment.

-Staff from a range of disciplines within nursing homes assembled at the Department of Health today at 12 noon for handover of the letters.
+Staff from a range of disciplines within nursing homes will assemble at the Department of Health today at 12 noon for handover of the letters.
+They include nurses, carers, activity coordinators, catering and ancillary staff.
+Sister Mary Ward, a 94-year-old resident of Maryfield Nursing Home in Chapelizod, Dublin, is also attending to lend her support.

 “It is appalling that the Department of Health dwelled on this matter for over half a year before deciding a tender process would be required.
 We hope the feelings articulated by staff will provide impetus for the payment process to be expedited and they will receive due recognition.”